BrandArrowLeftBack to Insights

-Unpacking Indonesia’s long term climate strategy
+Unpacking Indonesia’s long-term climate strategy

-In late July 2021, in the lead up to COP26 in Glasgow, the government of Indonesia submitted two documents to the UNFCCC: (1) an updated nationally determined contribution (NDC) and (2) its long-term strategy for low carbon and climate resilience 2050 (LTS-LCCR).
+In late July 2021, in the lead up to COP26 in Glasgow, the government of Indonesia submitted two documents to the UNFCCC:

 While some have criticized Indonesia’s topline commitments for emission reductions in 2030, which remain unchanged from its initial 2016 goals, as falling short of what’s needed to meet the goals of the Paris Agreement; many have applauded Indonesia’s submission on its first long-term strategy to the UNFCCC.
 The LTS-LCCR outlined Indonesia’s plans to peak emissions by 2030, while aiming for net-zero GHG emissions by 2060 or sooner.
-This is the second significant net zero pledge from an emerging economy, besides China, and comes a decade earlier than the first net zero commitment announced by President Joko Widodo in March 2021.
+This is the second significant net-zero pledge from an emerging economy, besides China, and comes a decade earlier than the first net-zero commitment announced by President Joko Widodo in March 2021.

 This marks an important shift in the right direction for Indonesia, bringing the country one step closer to reaping the benefits of embracing a new climate economy.
 This move also comes at an opportune time.
-With Indonesia taking on the helm as the leader of G20 next year, this could serve as a great example for other emerging Asian countries to raise their climate ambitions and come up with their own net zero pledges.
+With Indonesia taking on the helm as the leader of G20 next year, this could serve as a great example for other emerging Asian countries to raise their climate ambitions and come up with their own net-zero pledges.

-Continued coal use would leave net zero pledge as a pipe dream
+Continued coal use would leave net-zero pledge as a pipe dream

-Though largely commended, Indonesia’s net zero roadmap is not without flaws.
+Though largely commended, Indonesia’s net-zero roadmap is not without flaws.
 Perhaps to mask its economic reliance on thermal coal, the energy sector failed to receive much coverage in Indonesia’s long-term climate strategy, with much of the spotlight placed on forestry and land-use.
 This is despite energy emissions being the second largest emitter of emissions in Indonesia, accounting for 38% of total emissions in 2019.

 Most notably, fossil fuels are still set to play a major role in 2050.
-Despite its net zero commitment, Indonesia will continue to burn domestically produced coal well into the 2050s, with coal and gas plants accounting for 38% and 10% of the power mix, respectively.
+Despite its net-zero commitment, Indonesia will continue to burn domestically produced coal well into the 2050s, with coal and gas plants accounting for 38% and 10% of the power mix, respectively.
 In fact, to make up for declines in export volumes, Indonesia will see its domestic consumption of coal increase between 2019 to 2050.
-To accommodate for the continued use of coal, Indonesia’s net zero ambitions in the energy sector is based on flimsy assumptions of equipping 75% of its fossil fuel plants with carbon capture and storage by 2050, which is unrealistic, uneconomic and mostly untenable to most observers.
+To accommodate for the continued use of coal, Indonesia’s net-zero ambitions in the energy sector is based on flimsy assumptions of equipping 75% of its fossil fuel plants with carbon capture and storage by 2050, which is unrealistic, uneconomic and mostly untenable to most observers.

-With energy sector emissions set to overtake forestry and land use change as Indonesia’s largest share of emissions by 2026-2027, Indonesia’s continued fossil fuel use in the energy sector raises much cause for concern, leaving some disregarding Indonesia’s net zero ambitions as brash showmanship.
+With energy sector emissions set to overtake forestry and land use change as Indonesia’s largest share of emissions by 2026-2027, Indonesia’s continued fossil fuel use in the energy sector raises much cause for concern, leaving some disregarding Indonesia’s net-zero ambitions as brash showmanship.

 Worrying terminology underscores inconvenient truths